Treatment Options for Overactive Bladder

 Capsaicin, which is the active ingredient in chili peppers, may target the nerves of the bladder.
 A related substance, resiniferatoxin, has also had favorable findings in preliminary research of patients with spinal cord injury.

-In rare cases when all OAB treatment fails and overactive bladder is severe, doctors may recommend surgery.
+In rare cases when all OAB treatment fails and overactive bladder is severe, doctors may recommend one of several types of surgery.
 A procedure called bladder augmentation uses part of the bowel to increase bladder capacity.
 Another procedure implants a small device, similar to a pacemaker, under the skin.
-The device is connected to a wire, which sends small electrical pulses to the sacral nerves at the base of the spine that control the bladder and muscles surrounding it.
+The device is connected to a wire, which sends small electrical pulses to nerves around the pelvic floor that control the bladder and muscles surrounding it.

 Whatever treatment for overactive bladder you and your doctor decide upon, it's important that you stick with it.
 If you do, chances are your condition will improve in time.